lambda-feedback/shimmy/README.md

    function

-   --arg value, -a value [ --arg value, -a value ]  additional arguments to pass to the worker process. [$FUNCTION_ARGS] --command value, -c value                        the command to invoke in order to start the worker process. [$FUNCTION_COMMAND]
-   --cwd value, -d value                            the working directory to use when invoking the worker process. [$FUNCTION_WORKING_DIR]
-   --env value, -e value [ --env value, -e value ]  additional environment variables to pass to the worker process. [$FUNCTION_ENV]
-   --interface value, -i value                      the interface to use for communication with the worker process.
+   --arg value, -a value [ --arg value, -a value ]  additional arguments for to the worker process. [$FUNCTION_ARGS] --command value, -c value                        the command to invoke to start the worker process. [$FUNCTION_COMMAND] --cwd value, -d value                            the working directory for the worker process. [$FUNCTION_WORKING_DIR] --env value, -e value [ --env value, -e value ]  additional environment variables for the worker process. [$FUNCTION_ENV] --interface value, -i value                      the interface to use for worker process communication.
 Options: rpc, file. (default: "rpc") [$FUNCTION_INTERFACE]
-   --max-workers value, -n value                    (default: 1) [$FUNCTION_MAX_PROCS]
+   --max-workers value, -n value                    the maximum number of worker processes to run concurrently. (default: number of CPU cores) [$FUNCTION_MAX_PROCS]

+   rpc

+   --rpc-transport value, -t value     the transport to use for the RPC interface.
+Options: stdio, ipc, http, tcp, ws. (default: "stdio") [$FUNCTION_RPC_TRANSPORT]
+   --rpc-transport-http-url value      the url to use for the HTTP transport.
+Default: http://127.0.0.1:7321 (default: "http://127.0.0.1:7321") [$FUNCTION_RPC_TRANSPORT_HTTP_URL]
+   --rpc-transport-ipc-endpoint value  the IPC endpoint to use for the IPC transport.
+Default: /tmp/eval.sock [$FUNCTION_RPC_TRANSPORT_IPC_ENDPOINT]
+   --rpc-transport-tcp-address value   the address to use for the TCP transport.
+Default: 127.0.0.1:7321 (default: "127.0.0.1:7321") [$FUNCTION_RPC_TRANSPORT_TCP_ADDRESS]
+   --rpc-transport-ws-url value        the url to use for the WebSocket transport.
+Default: ws://127.0.0.1:7321 (default: "ws://127.0.0.1:7321") [$FUNCTION_RPC_TRANSPORT_WS_URL]

+   worker

+   --worker-send-timeout value  the timeout for a single message send operation. (default: 30s) [$FUNCTION_WORKER_SEND_TIMEOUT]
+   --worker-stop-timeout value  the duration to wait for a worker process to stop. (default: 5s) [$FUNCTION_WORKER_STOP_TIMEOUT]
 ```

 ## Evaluation Runtime Interface